by Texas Homesteader ~

 Walking onions

-They are *Egyptian Walking Onions.
-And they are a ‘plant it and forget it’ kind of onion.
-They’re small but strongly flavored.
+I also grow *Egyptian Walking Onions.
+And they are a ‘plant it and forget it’ kind of onion for the lazy gardener.

-They reproduce by growing bulbils on the flowers, which then get weighed down and touch the ground.
+They produce small onions (like green onions, not the large slicing onion size.)
+But they’re prolific, let me tell ya!
+They reproduce by growing bulbules on the flowers, which then get weighed down and touch the ground.
 There they’ll root and make new plants.

 Rosemary